badrfr/Machine-Learning-Based-EEG-Biomarkers-of-Adaptive-Behavior-Under-Motivational-Load/EEG_Goal_Prediction/README.md

 # 🧠 EEG Goal Prediction: AO vs SO Classification

-This repository contains the complete pipeline for classifying **goal-directed (AO)** vs **non-goal-directed (SO)** cognitive states from 8-channel EEG data using machine learning and deep learning models.
+This repository contains the complete pipeline for classifying **goal-constrained (AO)** vs **non-goal-constrained (SO)** cognitive states from 8-channel EEG data using machine learning and deep learning models.

 ---